NATIONAL CREDIT EDUCATION MONTH

-- Age of credit history – The older your credit history (and the longer it is in good standing) shows a trend toward reliable financial standing.
+- Age of credit history – The older your credit history (and the longer it is in good standing) shows a trend toward reliable financial status.

-- Reports to collections agencies – Any inaccurate reporting to a credit agency needs to be reported immediately.
-The sooner you resolve an inaccuracy, the quicker your credit report can be corrected.
+- Reports to collections agencies – Notify the credit agency immediately if you find any inaccurate reporting on your credit report.
+The sooner you resolve an inaccuracy, the quicker the agency can correct the report.
 Obtain a letter from the collection agency once you have been able to confirm the error and submit it to all the credit reporting agencies.

-- Late payments – Any time make a late payment, especially on a credit card or loan, this will be reflected on your credit report.
+- Late payments – Any time you make a late payment, especially on a credit card or loan, will be reflected on your credit report.
 Pay early, pay on time.
-If you use your online banking system to make payments, remember to review your banks turn-around-time for payments.
+If you use your online banking system to make payments, remember to review your bank’s turn-around time for payments.
 Take their delays into account and schedule accordingly to avoid any late payments.

-- The number of accounts – Opening and closing accounts can have an impact on your credit score.
+- The number of accounts – Opening and closing accounts impact your credit score.
 Depending on the number of accounts, the impact on your score could be huge.

 Throughout the month, take steps to learn more about handling credit.
-See what you can do to improve your credit score and gauge how you are doing.
+Take steps to improve your credit score and gauge how you are doing.